Software Developer / Consultant

-I've found windows tiling managers really useful, having used Awesome served me quite well.
-However as soon as I upgrade to a large 40" 4K monitor - it didn't quite work as effectively.
+I've found windows tiling managers incredibly useful, previously using Awesome served me quite well.
+However as soon as I upgraded to a large 40" 4K monitor - it didn't quite work as effectively.

-I migrated to XMonad as it provides unlimited functionality.
+I've switched to XMonad as it provides unlimited functionality.
 In fact the configuration file is a Haskell program - you can pretty much do anything imaginable as long as you can develop it.
-There is a huge collection of modules available for it, with all sorts of crazy layouts.
+There is also a huge collection of modules available which provides all sorts of layouts and functionality.

-So I've created my own layout optimized for my workflow - which works wonderfully on a large monitor.
-It's available on github: https://github.com/chrissound/XMonadLayouts
+I've created my own layout optimized for my workflow - which works wonderfully on a large monitor.
+It's available at: https://github.com/chrissound/XMonadLayouts

-I've used this layout extensively for the past 8 months, I'm often adding additional functionality - it's a breeze when using Haskell too (strong types, compile errors etc).
+I've used this layout extensively for the past 8 months, and I'm still adding additional functionality - it's a breeze when using Haskell too (strong types, compile errors etc).

-The layout creates a single main window with two side columns.
+On to the actual layout now, the layout creates a single main column with two side columns.
 The two side columns have the windows vertically stacked.

 It's similar to https://hackage.haskell.org/package/xmonad-contrib-0.13/docs/XMonad-Layout-ThreeColumns.html but it does not "collapse" the columns if there is less then 3 windows.